MarSH-Up/CausalMorph/Readme.md

 from causalmorph import causalMorph from lingam import DirectLiNGAM

-# Load your observational data
+# Load your observational data (you can also use the Hugging Face dataset above)
 data = pd.read_csv('your_data.csv')

 # Step 1: Get initial causal order estimate